ljsinclair/featurebase-docs/_includes/com-issues/com-issue-open-file-limit-summary.md

 You may decide to:
 * Temporarily change system limits during development and testing
 * Make changes that persist across restarts

-{: .note}
-FeatureBase recommends an open file limit of 256k